becodeorg/LOCD/hugo/content/en/css/intro/intro-to-css/index.md

     border-radius:50%;
 ```

-You'll get a chance to experiment with it in the exercises....
+You'll get a chance to experiment with it in the exercises...

 ## Comments in CSS

 Comments are used to explain the code, and may help when you edit the source code at a later date.
 Comments are **ignored by browsers**.

 A CSS comment starts with `/*` and ends with `*/`: